POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 5. Validate if the POEA-accredited agency has an active license

-You can check the status and license validity dates by searching for the agency’s name in the POEA’s agency database.
+You can check the status and license validity dates by searching for the agency’s name in the DMW’s agency database.

 6. Research on the agency

 Looking for an agency that can meet your needs can go a long way in helping you land the job you want.
-It is recommended that you visit their official website and social media accounts to learn more about them.
+You should visit their official website and social media accounts to learn more about them.

 recruitment agency for australia in the philippines 6